-More and more people are viewing Christians with suspicion because of the Jesus of gospels living through us.
+More and more people are viewing Christians with suspicion because of the Jesus of the gospels living through us.
 The church is slowly becoming a social club where the popular and those who have something to prove come to play.
 We see weekly fashion show competitions, testimony parties, and highest praise showdowns more than what would Jesus do living among Christians.
 The unsaved are looking on and wondering if these people really following the Jesus of the bible?
 Something has to be wrong when the Christian’s actions cannot match the words and actions of Jesus Christ.

 Jesus showed much contempt towards the Pharisees because of their propensity for looking good on the outside.
 As long as they looked good in the eyes of the world, there was little obligation to anything else (Matthew 23: 27).
 This sounds a lot like the brand of Christianity some Christians practice today.
 We are happy maintaining a form of godliness that appeases the world for the moment (2Timothy 3: 5) yet refrain from going down into the gutters to actively live out our faith in service.
-We ought to understand that the sinners we seek to save can see the contradiction of our lives.
-They are not fascinated by how much we say we love God; they are more impressed by how much we are willing to do for Him by actively serving humanity.
+We ought to understand that the sinners we seek to save can see the contradiction in our lives.
+They are not fascinated by how much we say we love God; they are more impressed by how much we will do for Him by actively serving humanity.

-The majority of times, we meet Jesus in the scriptures, He is doing something.
+Most times, we meet Jesus in the scriptures, He is doing something.
 Even when He engages people in conversation, they are reaching out to Him to do something for them.
 The great lesson here is that we should be involved in doing much more than we say.
 Sometimes it appears being Christian boils down to a talk-shop experience where we proclaim our love and adoration for God, but our words are absent of deeds.
 Practical Christianity demands that our actions must speak much louder than our words.
-The next time you think that you are a good Christian, ask yourself this question, am I actively doing the tinks that Jesus would do?
+The next time you think you are a good Christian, ask yourself this question, am I actively doing the tinks that Jesus would do?

-We claim to have a great relationship with God, but it fails to translate into the lives we live.
+We claim to have a great relationship with God, but it cannot translate into the lives we live.
 We are pious saints on Sundays and every other day of the week, the devil’s agents.
 Suppose this is the extent of our fellowship.
 In that case, it should not be surprising that Christianity is unappealing to the sinner we work so tirelessly to save.
 It’s high time we take a long hard look at ourselves to see if we practice what we preach.
 Being a Christian means involvement in active service.
-In doing that we become mature, willing to do more of the things that please God.
+In doing that, we become mature, willing to do more of the things that please God.
 The world continues to view us with expectations, and we can’t be satisfied sitting on the fence.
-There is no better opportunity to be a practising Christian than this present time.
+There is no better opportunity to be a practicing Christian than this present time.